 - Display consumers’ privacy settings that indicate they have chosen to opt-out

 - Verify consumers’ identity when they request to read and/or delete their information

 - Keep records of requests for access and the business’ response for a minimum of two years

 - Disclose any monetary incentives that the business receives for retaining or selling consumers’ personal information

 - Respond to any consumer requests within a specific timeframe

-Anyone who is responsible for compliance with the CCPA for their organization or who just wants to learn more about the statute will find the Cybrary CCPA training course beneficial.
-This online course covers all the information needed to help their organization implement solutions that ensure compliance.
+Any privacy professionals who are responsible for compliance with the CCPA for their organization or who just wants to learn more about the statute will find the Cybrary CCPA training course beneficial.
+This online training course covers all the information needed to help their organization implement solutions that ensure compliance.

 At Cybrary, all courses are self-paced, allowing students to conveniently work around their busy schedules.
 Courses can be accessed anytime and anywhere with internet service.
 To enroll in the CCPA training course, simply click the Register button at the top of the screen.